tobibeer/TiddlyWikiDoc/README.md

 # Contents

 * [Vision](VISION.md)
-    * the documentation concent and tenets
+    * the documentation concept and tenets
 * [Process](PROCESS.md)
     * from code-comments to API documentation
 * [Format](FORMAT.md)